Wafi City

-WAFI is a mixed-use development in Dubai, United Arab Emirates.
-The complex includes a mall, hotel, restaurants, residences, and a nightclub.
+Wafi city is an urban development city in Dubai, United Arab Emirates.
+The complex includes a mall, two 5-star hotels, restaurants, residences, and a nightclub.
 The "city" is styled after Ancient Egypt.
 This themed environment includes columns reminiscent of Karnak, small pyramids, and images of pharaohs.
 The walls are the colour of the light brown stone that can be found on structures in Ancient Egypt.